Mary Gilmore: Recognition and legacy

 Dobell's 1957 portrait of Dame Mary Gilmore was a finalist in that year's Archibald Prize, and can be seen in the Art Gallery of NSW.

 In 1973 she was honoured on a postage stamp issued by Australia Post.

 A park in West Pennant Hills, Sydney is named in her honour.
 The park hosts a large flag pole and Australian flag with the location historically being the location of a signal flag for communication between the early settlements of Parramatta and Windsor.

-The Canberra suburb of Gilmore, the state highway, Mary Gilmore Way, a federal electorate, the Division of Gilmore and Gilmore Crescent in the Canberra suburb of Garran are named in her honour.
+The Canberra suburb of Gilmore, the state highway Mary Gilmore Way (which runs east north east from Barmedman to Grenfell), a federal electorate, the Division of Gilmore and Gilmore Crescent in the Canberra suburb of Garran are named in her honour.

+Gilmore was inducted onto the Victorian Honour Roll of Women in 2001.

-Gilmore's image appears on the third series Australian $10 note (since 2017), along with an illustration inspired by "No Foe Shall Gather Our Harvest" and, as part of the copy-protection microprint, the text of the poem itself.
-The background of the illustration features a portrait of Gilmore by the well-known Australian artist Sir William Dobell.
+Gilmore's image appears on the second (1993–2017) and third series (2017–) Australian ten-dollar note, along with an illustration inspired by "No Foe Shall Gather Our Harvest" and, as part of the copy-protection microprint, the text of the poem itself.

 She was the great-great aunt of politician and later prime minister Scott Morrison, who in 2012, on the 50th anniversary of her death, delivered a tribute to her in federal parliament.

 In September 2019, Gilmore's poem, "No Foe Shall Gather Our Harvest" was read aloud by United States president Donald Trump during a state dinner for Australia in the presence of prime minister Morrison.